tschoof/notatort/_posts/2017-01-11-collateral.md

 # Collateral \(2004\)

-If you haven't noticed, I'm quite fond of Michael Mann's films. *Collateral* is 20 years younger than [*Manhunter*](http://notatort.com/2013/47/), made when digital cameras were barely able to "see in the dark", as Mann needed them to for this movie.
-The result is a great essence of big city aesthetic at nighttime.
+If you haven't noticed, I'm quite fond of Michael Mann's films. *Collateral* is 20 years younger than [*Manhunter*](http://notatort.com/2013/47/), but still digital cameras were barely able to "see in the dark", as Mann needed them to for this movie.
+The result is an interesting essence of big city aesthetic at nighttime.

 If you can stand Cruise and maybe even like Foxx, this is a great (taxi) ride.